RehinaPashkevych/bachelor-thesis/README.md

 The thesis underscores the importance of RESTful APIs in the development of scalable, efficient, and modern software systems.
 By providing a detailed account of both the theoretical underpinnings and practical implementation of a RESTful service, this work aims to bridge the gap between academic knowledge and real-world application, offering valuable insights for both educational and professional development in the field of software engineering.

+## Repository Contents

+This repository contains all the materials and codebase for the thesis project on the design and implementation of a RESTful API for attendance verification within a microservices architecture.
+Below is a detailed overview of the repository's structure and the purpose of each item:

+### `material-dydaktyczny/`

+- Contains educational material and interactive examples demonstrating the principles of REST API, microservices design, and implementation strategies used in the project.
+These notebooks serve as a practical guide for understanding and applying the concepts discussed in the thesis.
+The materials are written in Polish.

+### `room/`

+- This directory houses the code for the Room microservice, responsible for generating and managing tokens and passwords used for meeting authentication.
+It includes all the necessary Flask routes, models, and utilities to support its operations.

+### `student/`

+-  Contains the implementation of the Student microservice, which facilitates participant registration for meetings using personal information along with a generated token for verification.
+This microservice also handles the validation of tokens and passwords in coordination with the Room microservice.

+### `Praca_dyplomowa-pdf.pdf`

+-  The complete text of the thesis in PDF format, providing a comprehensive account of the project's motivation, theoretical background, objectives, system design, implementation details, and the practical applications of the developed RESTful API.
+The thesis are written in Polish.